Local Interconnection Service (LIS) - V28.0

 Wholesale rates for this product or service, including tariff references and any applicable discounts, are provided in your current Interconnection, Resale, Commercial, or other governing agreement.

 The following tables illustrate elements.
 Terms and conditions may differ depending upon your Interconnection Agreement:

 Interim rates are negotiated per your Interconnection Agreement and permanent rates are implemented according to state cost dockets that supersede interim/negotiated rates.

 - Ancillary Service

 Ancillary Services such as Directory Assistance Service and Operator Services are all transported on dedicated MF Groups, not on groups using SS7.
-Ancillary services do not bill with the regular LIS usage in the Integrated Access Billing System (IABS).
+Ancillary services do not bill with the regular LIS usage in the Carrier Access Billing System (CABS).
 For each type of service, a separate agreement must be included in the Interconnection Agreement in order for CenturyLink to supply those services.